nbbrd/picocsv/README.md

 ```java
 Csv.Format noComment = Csv.Format.builder().comment('\0').build();
 ```

+> [!NOTE]
-⚠️ _Note that this might lead to problems since binary data is allowed in RFC-4180-bis.
+> Note that this might lead to problems since binary data is allowed in RFC-4180-bis.
-It will be fixed in a future release._
+> It will be fixed in a future release.

 ### Skipping comments